2025-2026

-Calling All LGBTQ+ Youth Game Creators!
+Calling All LGBTQ+ Student Game Creators!

 Ready to change the world through video games?

-2025 Maven Youth Games for Change Cohort Program
+2025-2026 Maven Youth Games for Change Cohort Program

 Teams Form

-Teams will form based on roles — Coder, Artist, or Game Writer — to collaboratively develop a social good video game for the G4C competition.
+Teams will form based on roles — Coder, Artist, or Game Writer — to develop a social good video game for the competition.
 You'll work closely with your teammates throughout the program to bring your ideas to life!

 Video Game Dev Trainings

-Throughout the program, students will receive online game development workshops.
+Together, you will receive online game development workshops.
 These comprehensive trainings will ensure your team is equipped to create a standout game for the G4C competition!

 Creating/Support